vtech6/goml/README.md

 # goml
-Machine Learning from scratch in Go (standard library only)
+Neural Networks from scratch in Go (standard library only)

 <body>This repo was created with two goals in mind: